ansys/pyprimemesh/doc/source/user_guide/concepts.rst

 When importing CAD files, each group or named selection generates a label.

-When exporting to a Mechanical solver (.cdb) file, each label is exported as a collection.
+When exporting to a Mechanical solver (.cdb) file, each label is exported as a component.